-(14) Except in the case of invigilated examinations, markers of assessment tasks have the primary responsibility for detecting potential breaches of academic integrity by:

-- a. ensuring they are familiar with the University's definition of academic integrity; - b. carefully reviewing all assigned submissions, and associated output reports from the University's text-matching software, to ensure use of appropriate academic integrity practice (e.g. appropriate referencing); and - c. carefully reviewing all assigned submissions, and associated output reports from the University's text-matching software, for potential indicators of contract cheating as set out in the Academic Integrity Guidelines.

-(15) Unit Assessors are responsible for ensuring that all markers:

-- a. are aware of and understand their responsibilities set out in clause (14); - b. are appropriately trained to fulfil these responsibilities, including in the proficient and judicious use of the University's text-matching software and any other relevant academic integrity tools; and c. fulfil their responsibilities appropriately.
+- (14) Except in the case of invigilated examinations, markers of assessment tasks have the primary responsibility for detecting potential breaches of academic integrity by: - a. ensuring they are familiar with the University's definition of academic integrity; - b. carefully reviewing all assigned submissions, and associated output reports from the University's text-matching software, to ensure use of appropriate academic integrity practice (e.g. appropriate referencing); - c. carefully reviewing all assigned submissions, and associated output reports from the University's text-matching software, for potential indicators of academic integrity breaches including contract cheating as set out in the Academic Integrity Guidelines; and - d. reporting any suspected breaches of academic integrity as soon as practicable through the University's Academic Integrity Management System, and await the outcome of that decision before any marks for the assessment item are released subject to clauses 22 and 23. - (15) Unit Assessors are responsible for ensuring that all markers: - a. are aware of and understand their responsibilities set out in clause (14); - b. are appropriately trained to fulfil these responsibilities, including in the proficient and judicious use of the University's text-matching software and any other relevant academic integrity tools; and - c. fulfil their responsibilities appropriately.

-(16) A Unit Assessor may require a student to verbally answer questions about an assessment submission in order to further verify the authenticity of the submission.

-(17) Staff must not release work submitted by students to other universities in response to automated requests through the electronic originality checking service unless:

-- a. consent is provided by the student; or - b. authorised by the Academic Integrity Officer.

-(18) In the case of invigilated examinations, exam supervisors have primary responsibility for detecting potential breaches of academic integrity and must report suspected breaches to the Academic Integrity Officer as set out in Section 7 of Rule 3 - Coursework Awards - Student Assessment and Examination.

-(19) Notwithstanding clauses (14) and (18), any other staff member of the University who detects a potential breach of academic integrity must notify the relevant Academic Integrity Officer as an allegation of potential academic misconduct in accordance with the Student Academic and Non-Academic Misconduct Rules.

-(20) The Pro Vice Chancellor (Academic Quality) is responsible for authorising the use of software tools to detect and investigate breaches of academic integrity, including but not limited to text-matching software, and for ensuring Academic Integrity Officers are appropriately trained in their use.
+- (16) A Unit Assessor may require a student to verbally answer questions about an assessment submission in order to further verify the authenticity of the submission. - (17) Staff must not release work submitted by students to other universities in response to automated requests through the electronic originality checking service unless: - a. consent is provided by the student; or - b. authorised by the Academic Integrity Officer. - (18) In the case of invigilated examinations, exam supervisors have primary responsibility for detecting potential breaches of academic integrity and must report suspected breaches as soon as practicable through the Academic Integrity Management System for further investigation as set out in Section 7 of Rule 3 Coursework Awards Student Assessment and Examination. - (19) Notwithstanding clauses (14) and (18), any other staff member of the University who detects a potential breach of academic integrity must report the suspected breach as soon as practicable through the Academic Integrity Management System for further investigation. - (20) The Pro Vice Chancellor (Academic Quality) is responsible for authorising the use of software tools to detect and investigate breaches of academic integrity, including but not limited to text-matching software, and for ensuring Academic Integrity Officers are appropriately trained in their use.